transformerlab/transformerlab-docs/docs/diffusion/managing-history.md

 #### **Step 4: Create Dataset**

 1. Click **Create Dataset** to finalize the export
-2. TransformerLab will process the selected images and create a new dataset
+2. Transformer Lab will process the selected images and create a new dataset

 ### Accessing Your Generated Datasets

 #### **Navigate to Datasets Tab**

-1. Go to the **Datasets** tab in the main TransformerLab interface
+1. Go to the **Datasets** tab in the main Transformer Lab interface
 2. Look for the **Generated** section in the dataset browser
 3. Your newly created datasets will appear here with their names and descriptions